 It has all been a process for me and one that I am grateful for everyday.
 I originally was trained in Traditional Chinese Medicine and Herbology and then branched out to Japanese styles, Kampo Herbs, Five Element Classical Acupuncture, Plant Spirit Medicine, N.E.T. and Quantum Touch.

 I went to China and Japan in 1984 and back to China again in 1993 to study and practice in Harbin at the Heilongjiang Hospital.
 I have taught clinical skills at YuWen Acupuncture clinic at the Swedish Institute and since 1993 have worked at Beth Israel Medical Center's clinic for infectious disease.
-I also worked at Rivington House, a nursing home for AIDS patients and currently supervise a clinic at Housing Works Supportive Services in addition to maintaining a private practice.
+I also worked at Rivington House, a nursing home for AIDS patients and supervised a clinic at Housing Works Supportive Services until 2013.
+Currently I maintain a private practice.

 In my practice, I draw upon all of these skills to help facilitate healing in the person I am treating at the levels of body, mind and spirit.